RuizSerra/self-attention-assistive-displays/draft_appendix.md

 For attribution in academic contexts, please cite this work as:

-<pre class="citation short">Jaime Ruiz Serra and Jack White and Stephen Petrie and Tatiana Kameneva and Chris McCarthy,
+<pre class="citation short">Jaime Ruiz-Serra and Jack White and Stephen Petrie and Tatiana Kameneva and Chris McCarthy,
 Learning vision processing for assistive displays through self-attention agents, 2021.</pre>

 BibTeX citation

 <pre class="citation long">@article{RuizSerra2021,
-  author = {Ruiz Serra, Jaime and
+  author = {Ruiz-Serra, Jaime and
             White, Jack and
             Petrie, Stephen and
             Kameneva, Tatiana and